golemfactory/wasm-store/sha1solver/README.md

 ### Input file

-The file `infile` is an input binary file.
-The name of the file cannot be changed.
+The input file is an input binary file.

 ### Execution and output

 You should run multiple instances of the program.
 Each takes the same input file but different parameters.
-Each instance writes an answer to the output file `out.txt`, so watch out to not override it.
+Each instance writes an answer to the output file, so watch out to not override it.
 The output file contains text.
-Each rows contains bytes from the region and the hash of the `infile`.
+Each rows contains bytes from the region and the hash of the input file.

-The expected output (content of the `out.txt` file) contains rows like
+The expected output (content of the output file) contains rows like

 ```
 6e -> f4103261f5ec31ae0cc057f842a80bf160c6689d